-It is estimated that the District's service area population was 10,473 in 2020.
+It is estimated that the District's service area population was 15,736 in 2020.

 The District estimates its service area population using Census Block population counts from decadal Census data.
 The decadal Census estimates are converted to average population per single- and multi-family service, which are applied to service counts for years between the decadal Censuses.
-This method is similar to the approach used by the California Department of Water Resources (DWR) Population Tool and population estimates generated by the two methods have been shown to differ by less than a percent in most cases.9
+This method is similar to the approach used by the California Department of Water Resources (DWR) Population Tool and population estimates generated by the two methods have been shown to differ by less than a percent in most cases.
+10

-7 Downloaded from: https://prism.oregonstate.edu/explorer/.
+8 Downloaded from: https://prism.oregonstate.edu/explorer/.
 The x-axis reflects the end of the 30-year time series.

-8 Standard deviation measures the typical or average year-to-year variation in annual rainfall amount.
-Thus, it is typical for annual rainfall to fluctuate significantly in the District.
+9 The standard deviation measures the typical, or average, year-to-year variation in annual rainfall.

 Current and projected service area population are shown in Table 3-1.
-Projected population is based on population, housing, and employment projections developed by the Association of Bay Area Governments (ABAG).10
+Projected population is based on historical rates of service area growth.